50 Things You Need To Know About Betrayal Trauma

 - Blame-shifting, saying they “turned to porn/affair because [wife/partner] won’t have sex with them.”

-The framework used by APSATS therapists and coaches to help them through the betrayal trauma healing process.
+The framework used by Certified Betrayal Trauma Specialists to help them through the betrayal trauma healing process.
 This model has three distinct stages that are not necessarily linear: 1) Safety & Stabilization, 2) Grieving & Processing, 3) Reconnecting.

-Any activity that degrades women to the status of an object, including pornography, strip clubs, prostitution, sex with self, affairs, etc. Also identifying people by body parts and appearance, rather than personality traits and strengths.
+Any activity that degrades people to the status of an object.
+This includes pornography, strip clubs, prostitution, sex with self, affairs, etc. Also identifying people by body parts and appearance, rather than personality traits and strengths.

 A parent, caregiver or spouse.
 Such a close connection to another person constitutes a primary attachment.

 Any material, written or visual, used to arouse sexual feelings in a person.
 It is also used to satisfy sexual desires and is a tool used to degrade humans into sexual objects.

 Attempting to justify or explain a behavior to make it appear logical.
 For example, “I didn’t do anything wrong; this porn just popped up on my screen...” when the truth is, the addict clicked on an image he suspected would bring up porn, viewed it for longer than a second, and then masturbated to it.

 For spouses experiencing betrayal trauma, recovery means regaining identity, purpose, and self-worth.
 It is the journey of courageously healing, undertaken to become whole again after betrayal.